 The strategy aims to prepare and strengthen our community by enabling us to withstand, adapt and transform in the face of adversity.

-To ensure the strategy reflects the strengths of our community and identifies opportunities to overcome our vulnerabilities, we want you - our community to get involved.
+To ensure the strategy reflects the strengths of our community and identifies opportunities to overcome our vulnerabilities, we asked you - our community to be involved.

 Frequently Asked Questions